Cramerton, North Carolina: Education

 Public education in Cramerton is administered by the Gaston County Schools public school system.

 Elementary school-age children in Cramerton attend either New Hope Elementary School (south of Cramerton in unincorporated South Point Township), J.B.
-Page Elementary School (pre-K to grade 1) or Belmont Central Elementary School (grades 2-5) in Belmont, McAdenville Elementary School in McAdenville, or Gardner Park Elementary School in Gastonia.
+Page Elementary School (pre-K to grade 1) or Belmont Central Elementary School (grades 2–5) in Belmont, McAdenville Elementary School in McAdenville, or Gardner Park Elementary School in Gastonia.

 Most middle school students attend Cramerton Middle School.
 Portions of the town are zoned to Holbrook Middle School in Lowell or Belmont Middle School in Belmont.

 Current high school-age students attend Stuart W. Cramer High School.
 While the school is located in Cramerton, it has a Belmont mailing address because it is in zip code 28012, which is split between Cramerton and Belmont.

 Private schools in Cramerton include Cramerton Christian Academy, with programs for Pre-K through Grade 12.
 It is operated by Cramerton Freewill Baptist Church.

+Recreation

+The town has a history of golfing as a recreational activity, which was supported by the town's founder Stuart W. Cramer.
+Historically, the town has had three golfing courses, with the fourth golfing course being built by Cramer on Cramer Mountain.
+The Cramer Mountain golf course is still in active operation, and is operated by the private member club "Cramer Mountain Club".
+The Cramer Mountain golf course was designed by renown golfing course architect Dan Maples, a member of the American Society of Golf Course Architects.

+Since the town is situated along the South Fork Catawba River, it also has an active recreational culture of waterspouts, such as kayaking and canoeing.
+The Goat Island Park in Cramerton also features an 18-hole Disc Golf course.